-Our client had been appointed as the sole executor and a major beneficiary under her mother’s last Will.
-However, the client’s half siblings, by claiming that there was no Will, had obtained a grant from the Probate Registry to administer the estate.
+Our client had been appointed as the sole executor and a major beneficiary under her mother’s last will.
+However, the client’s half siblings, by claiming that there was no will, had obtained a grant from the Probate Registry to administer the estate.

-Following a trial on written evidence, an order was made for the Will to be admitted to probate without much opposition from the defendants.
-The Court found it ‘troubling’ that the defendants had sworn the oath and obtained the grant when they were aware of the Will.
-It was thought to be ‘extremely troubling’ that the defendants had not distributed any of the deceased’s estate to our client, nor contacted her as a beneficiary, which she would have been under the default rules that apply in the absence of a Will.
+Following a trial on written evidence, an order was made for the will to be admitted to probate without much opposition from the defendants.
+The Court found it ‘troubling’ that the defendants had sworn the oath and obtained the grant when they were aware of the will.
+It was thought to be ‘extremely troubling’ that the defendants had not distributed any of the deceased’s estate to our client, nor contacted her as a beneficiary, which she would have been under the default rules that apply in the absence of a will.
 An order was made for the defendants to account for any monies distributed from the estate and our client was awarded their full litigation costs.